Andyargueasae/chloroscan/docs/source/main/installation.rst

 pip installation
 ================

-Pypi installation of chloroscan is simpler:
+Pypi installation of chloroscan is simpler (Developing, do not try now):

 .. code-block:: bash